Suspected "Coalgate" corruption paralyses Indian parliament

 In 1976, the government started allowing the sale of so-called “captive” coal blocks to energy-intensive private companies involved in the production of iron, steel and cement.

-The government has awarded a net total of 195 blocks with reserves of 44.23 billion tonnes to a variety of industrial projects.
-But as of March only 28 of these were operating, with output at just 38 million tonnes a year.
+The government has awarded a net total of 195 blocks with reserves of 44.23 billion metric tons (48.75 tons) to a variety of industrial projects.
+But as of March only 28 of these were operating, with output at just 38 million metric tons a year.

 The state auditor said an inter-ministerial committee was responsible for awarding the coal concessions but that it was not clear from the minutes of the committee’s meetings how they arrived at their decisions.